 This small fish (3 – 8cm) usually schools near or among aquatic plants on the edges of wetlands and slow-flowing lowland rivers.
 They are usually found in marginal saline habitats (e.g. isolated wetlands), but you may also encounter them in farm dams, irrigation channels, ponds or even tanks which held water in the recent drought.

-Other closely related species, particularly Un-specked Hardyhead.
+You may mistake the Murray hardyhead for other closely related species, particularly Un-specked Hardyhead.
 But look closely at their scales – Murray hardyhead have circular scales with pigmentation on the edge in an irregular arrangement.
 In contrast, Un-specked Hardyhead have diamond-shaped scales with pigmentation throughout, and the scales are arranged in rows.

 What to do if you see one…